copypastedeveloper/blog/src/pages/blog/2018-09-05-test.md

 templateKey: blog-post
 title: 'Agile Mastery : Transcend the Process'
 date: '2014-02-14T10:35:29-06:00'
-description: >-
-  I'm currently going through a bit of a mental upheaval when it comes to agile methodology and process.
 tags:
   - Agile Mastery
 ---
+I'm currently going through a bit of a mental upheaval when it comes to agile methodology and process.
 For a long time, I’ve been a Scrum guy and not just any scrum guy, but a scrum guy who pokes fun at people who practice ['ScrumBut'](https://www.scrum.org/ScrumBut "ScrumBut").
 To me the value of Scrum is in proper execution of the ceremonies.
 Over the past few months I've had this sinking feeling that I completely missed the point.
 Now I'm ready to admit it: I got it wrong.
 I'm using process as a crutch, and my bet is that you and everyone on your team is too.

 Stepping back for a minute, lets talk about what I mean by mastery.
 To create my operational definition I'd like to expropriate a martial arts concept, [Shuhari](http://en.wikipedia.org/wiki/Shuhari "Shuhari").
 Shuhari encapsulates the three stages of mastery for Aikido which are, roughly translated: